Of Counsel, Hughes Arrell Kinchen LLP

 - Represented individual and his company in claims against a regional bank relating to ethnic discrimination, assault and battery, and breach of contract.
 The lawsuit was settled on the eve of trial with a significant recovery for both the individual and the company.

-- Authored the appellate brief of psychiatrist Dr. Lawrence Abrams in the appeal of a Family District Court ruling compelling the disclosure of confidential psychological records of his patient, a minor, to her parent, despite the patient’s request that the records remain confidential and the psychiatrist’s determination that disclosure would be harmful to the patient.
-The Fourteenth Court of Appeals upheld the Family District Court ruling and the case has been appealed to the Texas Supreme Court.
-The Supreme Court overturned the Fourteenth Court of Appeals decision with a written opinion at Abrams vs. Jones, 35 S.W.3d 620 (Tex.
+- Authored the appellate brief of psychiatrist in the appeal of a Family District Court ruling compelling the disclosure of confidential psychological records of his patient, a minor, to her parent, despite the patient’s request that the records remain confidential and the psychiatrist’s determination that disclosure would be harmful to the patient.
+The Texas Supreme Court held in favor of the psychiatrist with a written opinion at Abrams vs. Jones, 35 S.W.3d 620 (Tex.
 2000).

 - Represented nationwide production homebuilder in a lawsuit filed by 150 homeowners alleging various construction defects and fraud in connection with the construction and sale of their homes, as well as claims of conspiracy to commit fraud in connection with Houston Lighting & Power’s Good Cents energy efficiency program.